-GSD9 is now recognised as one of the more prevalent forms of GSDs, accounting for 25% of the people affected.
+GSD9 is now recognised as one of the more prevalent forms of GSD, accounting for 25% of all people affected by GSD.

-• PHKG1 (formerly d) This primarily affects the muscles.
+• PHKG1 (formerly d and PHKA1).
+This primarily affects the muscles.

 Main signs of most GSD9 sub-type

 - An enlarged liver (hepatomegaly) due to increased glycogen storage